mALAKa82973i/Fw5cwa6amSY/3YaW5/JUfM/fup/FG5hA1/education-innovation_2kCE_1747932964.md

 themselves, then this License, and its terms, do not apply to those sections when you distribute them as separate works.
-But when you distribute the same sections as part of a whole which is a work based on the Library, the distribution of the whole must be on the terms of this License, whose permissions for other licensees extend to the entire whole, and thus to each and every part regardless of who wrote it.
+But when you distribute the same sections as part of a whole which is a work based this License, whose permissions for other licensees extend to the entire whole, and thus to each and every part regardless of who wrote it.